 $700 Flexer Weekly Earnings Guarantee Promotion

-From 17th May 2021 00:00 until 27th June 2021 23:59, any Flexer who completes 5 eligible shifts in a single workweek will be guaranteed gross earnings of at least $700 (pre-tax).
+From June 28th, 2021 00:00 until August 1, 2021, 23:59, any Flexer who completes 5 eligible shifts OR 35 hours in a single workweek will be guaranteed gross earnings of at least $700 (pre-tax).
 This earning is subject to the Indeed Flex terms and conditions, including all applicable federal, state, and local deductions and withholdings.

 - A week is defined as Monday 00:00 to Sunday 23:59 in the local timezone.

-- Shift scheduled start time defines whether shift is included in the current week.
-For example a shift starting 23:00 (11:00pm) Sunday would be counted in the first Monday to Sunday period, even if the shift finishes at 04:00 (4:00am) Monday.
+- Shift scheduled start time defines whether the shift is included in the current week.
+For example, a shift starting 23:00 (11:00 pm) Sunday would be counted in the first Monday to Sunday period, even if the shift finishes at 04:00 (4:00 am) Monday.

 - An Eligible Completed Shift is defined as a shift that you are offered, confirm, attend and complete without issue within that calendar week.